Joao4569/farm_fresh/README.md

 4. The apps I added to the installed apps in the setting.py file of the Farm Fresh project, are allauth itself and these two: `'allauth.account'`, which is the allauth app that allows all the basic user account functionality like logging in and out, user registration and password resets. `'allauth.socialaccount'` which specifically handles logging in via social media providers like Facebook and Google.
 5. The contrib.sites app and the site _id setting I added to the setting.py file of the Farm Fresh project, are used by the social account app to create the proper callback URLs when connecting via social media accounts.
 6. I also created a path called accounts in the project level `urls.py` file and used it to include all the Django Allauth urls.
 I did this manually to keep everything consistent with the version of django that I have used.
+7. In settings.py I added The `ACCOUNT_AUTHENTICATION_METHOD = username_email` this is what tells allauth that we want to allow authentication using either usernames or emails.
+8. In settings.py, by setting `ACCOUNT_EMAIL_REQUIRED` to `True`, `ACCOUNT_EMAIL_VERIFICATION` to `mandatory` and `ACCOUNT_SIGNUP_EMAIL_ENTER_TWICE` to `True`, make it so that an email is required to register for the site.
+Verifying your email is mandatory so we know users are using a real email and they're going to be required to enter their email twice on the registration page to make sure that they haven't made any typos.
+9. I also set a minimum username length of four characters and specified a login url and a url to redirect back to after logging in.

 ## Access Control